vectordotdev/vector/rfcs/2020-05-25-2692-more-usable-logevents.md

 ### Dogma and Intent

-Vector has embraced the idea of **Paths**, which are analogous to CSS Selectors or `jq` selectors, that can represent an arbitrary selection of value(s).
-It is irrelevant to the user how the `LogEvent` is internally structured, so long as they can utilize these paths to work with a `LogEvent`.
+Vector has embraced the idea of **Lookups**, which are analogous to CSS Selectors or `jq` selectors, that can represent an arbitrary selection of value(s).
+It is irrelevant to the user how the `LogEvent` is internally structured, so long as they can utilize these Lookups to work with a `LogEvent`.

 The `LogEvent` variant used under a two primary intents:

 * **Programmatically, through our internal code.** When used in this way, the `LogEvent` is being interacted with through static, safe interfaces and we can utilize the full type system available to us.
 * **Through configuration or FFI via knobs or scripts.** When used this way, the configuration format (at this time, TOML) may impact how aesthetic or expressive our configuration is.
 For example, TOML values like `a.b.c` as defined in a configuration.
-This is TOML table syntax, and we can't just magically treat it like a `Path`, a conversion step is necessary.
+This is TOML table syntax, and we can't just magically treat it like a `Lookup`, a conversion step is necessary.

 ### Understanding `LogEvent` in Vector 0.9.0